will-school/php/README.md

 2. You should recive a popup in vscode which says "Folder contains a dev container configuration file.
 Reopen folder to develop in a container." with a button which says "Reopen in Container".
 Click the button.
 If you don't get the notification, you can click the "remote" icon in the bottom left which looks like 2 `L`'s rotated and placed against each other.
 Look for the option which says "Reopen in Container"
 3. The window should now reload, and after a potentially lengthy delay (give it a minute or two, it's creating a computer) you should see roughly the same screen.
 In the bottom left it should say "Dev container: PHP Dev Container" next to the remote icon.
 4. You may have a section which ends in "Done.
 Press any key to close the terminal."
 Just click a key, it can be ignored.
-4. PHP, mySQL, and PHPMyAdmin are now running.
+4. The Dev Container is now ready and running!

+# Generic usage instructions

+## Opening your server, PHPMyAdmin, and mySQL

 To open the PHP server or PHPMyAdmin, click the radio tower icon in the bottom left, near the remote icon.
 This should reveal a "ports" section.
-Listed will be `PHPMyAdmin (admin:80)`, `Remote PHP Server (80)`, and `MYSql Database (db:3306)`.
+Listed will be `PHPMyAdmin (admin:8000)`, `Remote PHP Server (80)`, and `MYSql Database (db:3306)`.
 To open the PHP server, hover over the link next to the label and click the globe icon to open the link in your browser.
-(Note: this link is only avaliable on your device) You can open the PHPMyAdmin server in the same way.
+You can open the PHPMyAdmin server in the same way.

-# Generic usage instructions
+If you want to use the mySQL app with another app you can copy the link from the same place (its supposed to look messed up in browser)

+These links will only work on your device, in the case of dev containers only in the same browser which you have the codespace open in.
+When using github codespaces you can expose your server to the wider web, if you want to test on a phone or let someone else test it.
+Also note that the mysql server is not accessiable when using codespaces as github thinks the server failed to send a response and simply ignores it and sends a 500 error code back.
+If you want to use mySQL in an app outside the dev container/codespace you MUST use dev containers.

+> [!WARNING]
+> At the time of writing ports are not forwarded automatically when using github codespaces due to an unresolved bug from circa 2021 <!--(great job microsoft. really knocked it out of the park there )-->
+> In order to open PHPMyAdmin or your server you must manually forward the ports.
+You only need to do this if they are not already visible in the ports tab.
+> Open the ports tab, click `Add Port`, and enter `80` for your PHP server, and `admin:8000` for PHPMyAdmin (mySQL is `db:3306`)
+> If you correctly added the port it should show up as `Remote PHP Server (80)` or `PHPMyAdmin (admin:8000)` (or `MYSql Database (db:3306)`) respectively

 ## Updating the mySQL database user details.